phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

    at ....
 ```

 At first I didn't know what to make of it.
-Frustratingly enough the majority of the code that this was occuring in was relatively complicated join statements in EF or part of a complex validation rule that we set up with FluentValidation.
+Frustratingly enough the majority of the code that failing was either a relatively complicated join statements in EntityFramework, or part of a complex validation rule that we set up with FluentValidation.
 I could easily resolve the issue by with an explicit cast or even moving the expression to an explicitly defined variable.
-But that would only fix the code I knew I had unit tests around and we are far from 100% code coverage.
+But that would only fix the code I knew I had unit tests around, and we are far from 100% code coverage.
 So I wanted to get to the heart of the issue.

 Step one was trying to figure out how to reproduce it, but without code using a third party library.
-Not going to lie - this was total guess and check.
-The FluentValidation code was tightly wound to the external library so it was right out, but the EF queries I felt was a good start.
+The FluentValidation code was tightly wound to the external library so it was right out, but the EF queries I felt were a good start.
 I could maybe just mimic the join that was failing using a couple of `List<>` and be good to go.
-I knew it had to do with casting a nullable int to a regular int, so the simplest example I could come up with that still showed the error was
+I knew it had to do with casting a nullable int to a regular int, so I took one of the failing queries and simplified it to the point it still gave the error when running.
+Once I had that I replaced the `DbSet` with `List<>` and arrived with this:

 ``` csharp
 class Program